 1. Open Educational Resources

 Open Educational Resources (OER) are free, self-study options to help you prepare for online course work in a given subject or for any prior learning assessment (PLA) method of earning credit.
 No textbooks or subscriptions required.
-Many resources can be found online, including more well-known and broad-based methods like OER Commons, to more specific study tools, like Saylor.com’s Open Resource Guide.
+Many resources can be found online, including well-known and broad-based methods like OER Commons.

 These resources can be applied to most undergraduate degree programs at the University, most notably, the Open Course Option, which enables you to earn credits by taking free, open online courses from Saylor Academy that directly align with our prior learning assessment program.
-In fact, the entire Associate in Science in Business Administration degree can be earned using open educational resources!
+In fact, the entire associate degree in business administration can be earned using open educational resources!